 There have been reports of potential buyers temporarily disabling cars they are interested in the hope that they will be able to buy them at a lower price.
 This isn’t at all common but if you are worried you could always turn up to the auction a couple of hours early to keep an eye on your car.
 (The interference tends to happen at the last minute in the hope that there won’t be enough time to mend the car before it enters the auction hall.)

 Buying a car at auction?
 Read our tips to avoid buying a lemon!

 The auctioneer will announce your car, describing it fully.
 This is where your earlier conversations with the auctioneer will pay dividends because it is in their interest to realise the best possible price too by pointing out all the good bits.

 Your car will then be driven into the auction hall, or ‘ring’ as it’s colloquially known, and bidding will start.

 The auctioneer may ‘bounce bids off the wall’ initially.
-This just means that he/she will continue the bidding even if only one person is actually interested.
+This just means that they will continue the bidding even if only one person is actually interested.
 This isn’t illegal or as immoral as it might sound because your car won’t sell unless it reaches the reserve price anyway, so they are only trying to generate enough interest in it to reach that price.
 Hopefully this will trigger a bidding frenzy, leaving you amazed at the high price your beloved car has just sold for!

-Seven things you need to know about buying a new car.
+Seven things you need to know about buying a new car

 After the sale